 CCL The Cactus Configuration Language, this is the language that the thorn configuraconfiguration The combination of a set of thorns, and all the Cactus configure options which affect what binary will be produced when compiling Cactus.
-For example, the choice of compilers (Cactus CC, CXX, CUCC, and F90 configure options) and the compiler optimization settings (OPTIMISE/OPTIMIZE and OPTIMISE_FLAGS configure options) are part of a configuration (these flags change what binary is produced), but the Cactus VERBOSE and WARN configure options aren't part of a configuration (they don't change what binary will be produced).
-See Section A1.2.1.
+For example, the choice of compilers (Cactus CC, CUCC, CXX, F77, and F90 configure options) and the compiler optimization settings (OPTIMISE/OPTIMIZE and OPTIMISE_FLAGS configure options) are part of a configuration (these flags change what binary is produced), but the Cactus VERBOSE and WARN configure options aren't part of a configuration (they don't change what binary will be produced).

-1http://en.wikipedia.org/wiki/Cactus
+$^{^{1} \}rm http://en.wikipedia.org/wiki/Cactus$

 checkout Get a copy of source code from SVN.
-See Section A1.1.

 checkpoint Save the entire state of a Cactus run to a file, so that the run can be restarted at a later time.
-See Sections A3, C2.8.

-computational grid A discrete finite set of spatial points in \Re^n (typically, $1 \leq n \leq 3$).
+computational grid A discrete finite set of spatial points in \Re^n (typically, $1 \le n \le 3$).
 Historically, mesh refinement.